anataliocs/stellar-arbitrage-apes-future-yacht-club/README.md

 **CORS**
 CORS is setup on the server to allow for http://localhost:63342/ and http://localhost:63343/ you will have to add this CORS config.

-- Alternative: You can try opening Chrome in a sandbox with web security disabled:
+- Last Resort: You can try opening Chrome in a sandbox with web security disabled:
+- This approach is NOT recommended
 ```bash
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome http://localhost:63342/stellar-arbitrage-apes-future-yacht-club/index.html?_ijt=q9fn6vaje10r5bcfgmcmafoo6p&_ij_reload=RELOAD_ON_SAVE \
 --args --disable-web-security --user-data-dir="~/.chrome.dev.session/" --incognito --new-window